The Sherlock Holmes - Charing Cross - Pub Reviews

 REVIEWSLONDON

-3/14/20256 min read
+3/14/202516 min read

-Nestled in the heart of London’s West End, the Sherlock Holmes Pub is a Victorian-styled pub at 10 Northumberland Street, St James’s.
-As a “Victorian-themed public house” just a short stroll from Charing Cross station and Trafalgar Square, it immerses visitors in the world of Sir Arthur Conan Doyle’s famous detective.
-The Greene King–owned pub deliberately preserves “a little pocket of Victoriana in modern London”: dark wooden furnishings, vintage photographs, and Sherlockian curios line the walls, evoking the feel of an old London inn.
-Over 60 years old in its current form, this historic venue doubles as a working museum for Holmes fans.
+Nestled in the heart of London’s West End, the Sherlock Holmes Pub is a Victorian-styled pub at 10 Northumberland Street (St. James’s), just a short stroll from Charing Cross station and Trafalgar Square.
+This Greene King–owned tavern is famed as one of London’s original themed pubs – an establishment that immerses visitors in the world of Sir Arthur Conan Doyle’s famous detective.
+Stepping inside truly feels like stepping back in time: the pub deliberately preserves “a little pocket of Victoriana in modern London”.
+Dark wooden furnishings, gaslight-style lamps, vintage photographs, and Sherlockian curios line the walls, evoking the atmosphere of an old London inn.
+Over 60 years old in its current form, this historic venue doubles as a working museum for Sherlock Holmes fans, complete with an upstairs re-creation of the detective’s study.
+It’s more than a pub – it’s an immersive Sherlock Holmes experience – one that some visitors even find “rather more interesting than the museum” dedicated to Holmes on Baker Street.

 History & Heritage